 Snyder’s study met with mixed reviews.
 One scientist said future studies should build on her two-million-year reconstruction.
 Others said her 5 degrees Celsius estimate seems excessive.
 Still another called for more research.

-The study, published by Nature this week, is part of Snyder’s doctoral dissertation.
+The study, published by this week, is part of Snyder’s doctoral dissertation.
 Snyder obtained her PhD from Stanford University.